asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 ## Factorisation of the Joint Distribution

-Armed with knowledge about Schur Complements, we are ready to investigate the joint distribution using the partitioned covariance matrix that we discussed in [Organising the Covariance Matrix](#joint-distribution-organising-the-covariance-matrix).
+Armed with knowledge of Schur Complements, we are ready to investigate the joint distribution using the partitioned covariance matrix that we discussed in [Organising the Covariance Matrix](#joint-distribution-organising-the-covariance-matrix).

 The joint probability distribution between $$X_T$$ and $$X_U$$ looks like so: